Aaron Schock

-Aaron Jon Schock (born May 28, 1981) is a former American politician who was Republican U.S. Representative for from 2009 until 2015.
-The district is based in Peoria and includes part of Springfield.
-He was the first member of the U.S. Congress born in the 1980s as well as the first millennial member of Congress; when he took his seat in 2009 he was the youngest member of Congress, at age 27.
-Previously, Schock had served two terms in the Illinois House of Representatives, also as its youngest member.
+Aaron Jon Schock (born May 28, 1981) is a former American politician who was the U.S. Representative for from 2009 until 2015.
+A member of the Republican Party, Schock represented the 92nd District of the Illinois House of Representatives from 2005 to 2009.

 Schock resigned from Congress in March 2015 amid a scandal involving his use of public and campaign funds.
 A subsequent congressional ethics investigation revealed that he used taxpayer money to fund "lavish" trips and events.
 In November 2016, a federal grand jury indicted him in connection with the scandal.
 After he pleaded not guilty, prosecutors reached a deferred prosecution agreement with him in March 2019 whereby all charges were dropped in return for a period of good behavior and payment of $100,000 in restitution.
 As part of the deal, Schock's campaign committee, Schock for Congress, also pleaded guilty to a misdemeanor count of failing to properly report expenses.

 Despite having a voting record of consistently opposing LGBTQ rights, Schock came out as gay in March 2020 and expressed regret for some of his previous policy decisions.